LaurePiechaczyk/project2_code_institute/README.md

 - The Slack community for clarifying certain concepts, sharing tips and links.

-- The mentors in Code institutes for helping with the codes.
+- The tutors in Code institutes for helping with the codes.